DRK-512/Package-Statistics/README.md

 The format of that file is well described: [here](https://wiki.debian.org/RepositoryFormat#A.22Contents.22_indices)

 ## Project Description
-For your homework assignment, you are to develop a python command line tool that takes the architecture (amd64, arm64, mips etc.) as an argument and downloads the compressed contents file associated with it from a Debian mirror.
+For your assignment, you are to develop a python command line tool that takes the architecture (amd64, arm64, mips etc.) as an argument and downloads the compressed contents file associated with it from a Debian mirror.
 The program should parse the file and output the statistics of the top 10 packages that have the most files associated with them.

 ## How to run the code